-• Late Work: Late work will not be accepted without a documented emergency, illness, or verified problem with the Blackboard server.
+Late Work: Late work will not be accepted without a documented emergency, illness, or verified problem with the Blackboard server.
 Again, if there is a problem submitting an assignment it is the responsibility of the student to contact the instructor via email BEFORE the deadline passes.
 All late assignments meeting the criteria above are subject to reduced credit.

 Technology Statement: Technology failures or difficulties are not valid excuses for late or missed assignments unless it is a verifiable Blackboard server problem.
 If you are submitting an assignment minutes before a deadline and there is a technical problem, that is an unfortunate consequence of procrastination.
 In other words, do not wait until the last minute to submit an assignment.
 An excellent scholarly citizen turns in work in a timely manner that allows for solving any technical problems.
-Furthermore, it is the responsibility of the student to double-check that all assignments are posted or submitted properly.